Tracking wildfire smoke will be crucial for everyone as the planet warms. Here's why | CBC News

 Going beyond the natural fire cycle

-Wildfire has always been a natural part of our ecosystem however climate change means we run the risk of these fires happening far too frequently.
+Wildfire has always been a natural part of our ecosystem.
+However, climate change means we run the risk of these fires happening far too frequently.

 Flannigan says that allowing Mother Nature to take her course whenever possible is beneficial to the life cycle of the forests.